-These are random stories that I’ve heard while at Jodrell Bank, which I feel aught to be written down somewhere.
+These are random stories that I heard while at Jodrell Bank, which I felt ought to be written down somewhere.
 They are probably true, although as with all oral stories they have probably been a bit mangled in the telling (think of Chinese whispers).
 If anyone can provide any references for these stories, I would be very interested in them – please let me know!

 Tracking Apollo 11